LennartKeller/trf_training_tut/text/PyTorchLightning.md

 ```

-## Complete code
+### Complete code

 Once again, after factoring out the custom modules, the actual experiment can be implemented in relatively few lines of code.
 To control the experiment via the command line, we use the `LightningArgumentParser`.
 We initialize the parser with all arguments from the `Trainer,` `PlLanguageModelForSequenceOrdering`, and `HuggingfaceDatasetWrapper`.
 Additionally, we add more parameters to give each run a name and control the batch sizes for training and testing.
-Similar to implementing the experiment with the Huggingface `Trainer`, we need to make sure that the sentences contain the correct special tokens.
+Similar to implementing the experiment with the Huggingface `Trainer`, we need to ensure that the sentences contain the correct special tokens.
 Replacing these tokens if necessary can be done using the `.map`-method of the `HuggingfaceDatasetWrapper`